Greenacres, South Australia

 Greenacres is a north eastern suburb of Adelaide, South Australia in the City of Port Adelaide Enfield.
 It is considered to be an inner suburb of greater Adelaide.
-Hampstead Road and Muller Road intersect at the south west corner of Greenacres, making it a bustling area during rush hour.
+Hampstead Road and Muller Road intersect at the south west corner of Greenacres making it a bustling area during rush hour.
 These form the western and southern boundaries of the suburb, with Fosters Road on the east and Redward Avenue on the northern boundary.
-Greenacres is home to the Greenacres Shopping Centre, which has as its major shops a Coles supermarket (formerly a BI-LO), The Reject Shop and formerly Sam's Warehouse.
-The City of Port Adelaide Enfield Greenacres Library & Office is located to the east of the shopping centre precinct.
 The suburb also features Hampstead Barracks, a small suburban Australian Army base.

 Demography

-According to the Australian Bureau of Statistics, at the 2006 census the suburb had a population of 2,171, split evenly between males and females.
-Approximately 33 percent of Greenacres' residents were born overseas, of whom the largest percentage were born in the United Kingdom followed by India, Italy, China and New Zealand.
-3.5 percent identified themselves as Indigenous Australians.
-The majority of the population were employed in trades and technical industries, administration or labouring.
-The predominant stated religion was Catholic, with 19.6 percent identifying as such.
+According to the Australian Bureau of Statistics, at the 2021 census the suburb had a population of 3,356, split evenly between males and females.
+Approximately 48.7% of Greenacres' residents were born overseas, of whom the largest percentage were born in India followed by China, England, Nepal and Sri Lanka.
+2.2% identified themselves as Indigenous Australians.
+The majority of the population were employed in professional jobs, community and personal services, administration or labouring.
+Approximately 29.5% of Greenacres' population identify as non-religious, 22% practice Hinduism and 15.4% are Catholic.